 - What are the cost implications of all of this?

 - What about the database that may be on the receiving end of this data?
 As it is assumed, SAP would allow the data to be moved to another HANA instance, does this also serve to box out the other database vendor that is receiving the data?

 The Great Limitations on HANA’s Flexibility and Usage

-Now, I have not used SAP Data Service, but in this regards, I am in good company.
-Based upon this history, it is very unlikely that it will be of good enough quality to justify purchasing it.
-Moreover, SAP should not dictate which integration products SAP customers to purchase, based upon looney rules with little legal merit on removing data from SAP’s database.
+Now, I have not used SAP Data Service, but in this regard, I am in good company.
+Based on this history, it is improbable that it will be of good enough quality to justify purchasing it.
+Moreover, SAP should not dictate which integration products SAP customers to buy, based upon looney rules with little legal merit on removing data from SAP’s database.